snoby/chia-docker/Readme.md

 - prevent_sleep - (string) Default: "", Set to *caffeinate -i* on Mac OS to prevent sleep
 - plots_options - (string) Can be used to specify plots options like "--nobitfield"
 - plots_curl_target - (string) Target for curl, e.g. ftp://anonymous@farmer/plots
+- CA_PROVIDED -(string) true or false, if true we will check the /mnt/passed-ca directory for your ca keys to be imported.

 ## Scripts